Premian-Labs/orderbook-api/readme.md

 The protocol is designed to provide a set of smart contracts that advance open finance by prioritizing security, self-custody, automatic execution without a trusted intermediary, and permissionless use of financial primitives.

-## Premia Orderbook API
+## Premia Containerized API
-This repo contains the source code for a runtime-agnostic Docker-containerized API to  interact with the Premia v3 Orderbook and related protocol functionality for both professionals (market makers) and other advanced/programmatic users.
+This repo contains the source code for a Docker-containerized API to interact with the Premia v3 Orderbook and related protocol functionality for both professionals (market makers) and other advanced/programmatic users.
 The containerized API allows for development in _any_ language.
 Web3 functionality is abstracted away from the developer, shortening integration time.
-Additional API methods (see `/account/*`) are available for developer's convenience.
-Check Open API 3.1 format API docs here: [openapi.yaml](openapi.yaml).

 ## Prerequisites
 There are several things that are needed in order to work with the API locally.
 They include: